Clastify logo

 D.

-nucleon number and different proton numbers.
+They have the same nucleon number and different chemical properties.

 Question 2